DependableSystemsLab/LLTFI/architecture.md

 a unique stable integer at compile time.
 This index is the only way the compile-time and runtime layers refer to the same instruction — no function names, no IR text, no debug info dependency.

-**FIDL-generated files are not committed.** They are regenerated deterministically from the YAML spec by `./setup`.
-This keeps the repository free of large amounts of repetitive generated code while still allowing the generated files to be inspected locally after a build.

 **ML instrumentation is non-invasive to the core.** The ML-specific selectors (`CustomTensorOperatorInstSelector`, `MainGraphInstSelector`) are ordinary